-Wireframing is an important step for all design work.
+Wireframing is an important step for all web design and prototyping work.
 A wireframe gives an overview of the structure, functionality, layout, information flow, and possible user behavior when interacting with a product.

 Most commonly developed by user experience (UX) designers (although wireframes usually involve clients and developers as well), the process creates a tangible point of truth that all team members can evaluate and give feedback on.

-During the initial stages of the product development process, designers use the wireframe to explore the project, test the scope, match the business’s needs, and collaborate.
+During the initial stages of the product development process, designers use the wireframe to explore the project, test the scope, match the project to the business’s needs, and collaborate.